 The Original Text of the New Testament

-The Greek New Testament was first printed in 1514 by Francisco Ximenes, and first published (for sale) in 1516 by Desiderius Erasmus.
-But before Johannes Gutenberg invented the printing press in 1440, books had to be copied by hand.
+Before Johannes Gutenberg invented the printing press in 1440, books had to be copied by hand.
 As careful as copyists may be, when a book is copied by hand over a thousand years, mistakes are bound to happen.
 The New Testament is no exception to this rule.
-For that reason, the primary goal of Greek New Testament Dot Net’s textual research is the recovery of the original text of the New Testament.
-It is the purpose of this project to collate as many manuscripts as possible and to ascertain from the divergent copies which form of the text should be regarded as the original.
-Our purpose is to mark every variation found in all manuscripts, whether large or small, and to that purpose we have faithfully adhered.
+For that reason, the primary goal of our textual research is the recovery of the original text of the New Testament.
+This project aims to collate as many manuscripts as possible and to ascertain from the divergent copies which form of the text should be regarded as the original.
+We intend to mark every variation found in all manuscripts, whether large or small, and to that purpose we will faithfully adhere.

 I am confronted with a sacred task, the struggle to regain the original form of the New Testament.
+(Lobegott Friedrich Constantin von Tischendorf, 1815-1874)

 Sample Pages From The Gospel of Matthew